 I spoke with them both right after finishing their presentation at ChefAlps.
 AOC has earned two Michelin stars, and Selin’s cooking style exemplifies the new Nordic cuisine.
 His restaurant was recently included in a new book, Nordic by Nature, featuring “30 of the most original Danish chefs.”

-On stage, the two chefs prepared two cold dishes, two hot dishes and two sweet dishes.
-One of the cold starters had carefully layered scallops with fermented asparagus and pickled daikon in a sauce made with cream and mussels.
+Altogether, the two chefs prepared two cold dishes, two hot dishes and two sweet dishes.
+One of the cold starters had carefully layered scallops.
+They were served with fermented asparagus and pickled daikon in a sauce made with cream and mussels.
 A trout dish with vendace roe had a carefully-arranged flower made with thinly-sliced butternut squash petals.

-When Selin cooks, he has three overarching goals: 1) choose the best products possible, 2) treat them with respect and 3) combine these ingredients with creativity.
+When Selin cooks, he has three overarching goals.
+They are: 1) choose the best products possible, 2) treat them with respect and 3) combine these ingredients with creativity.
 I really like what he said about wanting his food to have “approachable flavors.”
 He said you shouldn’t have to think about whether you like a dish or not.

-I asked Selin about which ingredients he found most exciting at the moment, and he mentioned the Scotch pine cones cooked in a sugar syrup that he had prepared onstage.
+I asked Selin about which ingredients he found most exciting at the moment.
+He mentioned the Scotch pine cones cooked in a sugar syrup that he had prepared onstage.
 These candied pine cones take on a texture like toffee or fudge.
-Selin said he first tried it at Noma and thought it was another ingredient shaped like a pine cone — until he learned it was the real thing.
+Selin said he first tried it at Noma and thought it was another ingredient shaped like a pine cone.
+Until he learned it was the real thing.
 He also talked about kombu from northern Japan, which they have been using to create a fragrant broth.
-When he develops a menu, he seeks out “the newness factor,” trying to find something you may have never seen before.
-When this happens, he told the audience that it may cause you to “sharpen your senses” and possibly even makes it taste a little bit better.
+When he develops a menu, he seeks out “the newness factor.”
+It’s his goal to try and find something you may have never seen before.
+When this happens, he told the audience that it may cause you to “sharpen your senses.”
+It possibly even makes it taste a little bit better.

 At this point in his career, Selin thinks he’s reached “a good place.”
 He’s still trying to improve and “stay hungry,” as he described it.
-As part of his presentation, he talked about creativity, which he considers to be very important — to still want to think deeply about food.
+As part of his presentation, he talked about creativity, which he considers to be very important.
+To still want to think deeply about food.
 In his opinion, this ability to remain creative should not be taken for granted, as it can disappear.
-For now, managing Restaurant AOC and two others also in Copenhagen — the No. 2 Restaurant and Restaurant Trio – with his business partner Christian Aarø, seems to be keeping him busy and continuing to fuel his desire to keep cooking.
+For now, managing Restaurant AOC and two others also in Copenhagen — the No. 2 Restaurant and Restaurant Trio – with his business partner Christian Aarø, seems to be keeping him busy.
+They continue to fuel his desire to keep cooking.